3sidedcube/HybridKit/README.md

 ## Example

-There is an example iOS app showing SwiftUI views working alongside a UIKit app in the root package directory.
+There is an example iOS app showing SwiftUI views working alongside a UIKit app in the package directory.